pranavpr/cardinfo.github.io/_posts/2019-10-05-best-credit-cards-in-india-with-low-forex-currency-markup-for-international-travel-spends.md

 - Foreign Currency Markup: 3.5% + GST (4.13%)
 - Reward Rate: 4% to 8%
-- Net Gains: 0% to 4%
+- Net Gains: -0.13% to 3.87%
 - Joining/Annual Fee: Rs.
 20,000 + GST, vouchers/air miles of equivalent value are provided
 - Other Benefits:
+  - Complimentary 4th night stay at selected hotels, twice in a year
   - Unlimited international airport lounge access to primary as well as add-on card members
-  - Complimentary Meet & Assist service and one-way luxury airport transfer to or from airport in APAC, twice per calendar year
+  - 25% off on Meet & Assist service and 20% off on airport transfer to or from airport in APAC
   - Elevated status on loyalty programs of British Airways & Taj Group

 Citi Prestige Credit Card is advisable only for those who can maximize the value from air miles.
 If you are not in to this, you won't be able to get maximum value from this card.